mattpolzin/JSONAPI/README.md

 #### `Error`

 The final generic type of a `JSONAPIDocument` is the `Error`.
 You should create an error type that can decode all the errors you expect your `JSONAPIDocument` to be able to decode.
-As prescribed by the JSON API Spec, these errors will be found in the root document member `errors`.
+As prescribed by the **SPEC**, these errors will be found in the root document member `errors`.

 ### `RawIdType`